Knut Rød: Career in Statspolitiet

-Arrests, detention, and deportation of Jews
+Identifying, arrests, detention, and deportation of Jews

-The arrest, detention, deportation, and ultimate murder of Jews in Norway was effected through several steps.
+The identifying, arrest, detention, deportation, and ultimate murder of Jews in Norway was effected through several steps.
 As a member of Statspolitiet, Rød participated in the arrest of Jewish men in and around Oslo on 26 October 1942, and in the confiscation of Jewish property at the same time.
 However, he was given field command authority for the police action on 25 and 26 November 1942, in which 532 Jews were forced on board the cargo ship SS Donau and sent via the port of Stettin (now Szczecin, Poland) to Auschwitz, where all but eight perished.

 The ground operations were complex and had to be planned and executed on one day's notice.
 Under Martinsen and Rød's command, his section made up lists of Jewish women, children, patients, and elderly who were not yet arrested and detained.
 He organized 100 squads, each consisting of a police officer, a squad leader and two assistants, typically Hird members, SS soldiers, or other police officers.
 A taxi was requisitioned for each squad.
 Each squad was given a list of four addresses.
 The plan was that each member would arrest and detain a family, and the taxi would take each family to the pier in turn.
 At 4:30 am, 100 taxis (half of the entire fleet of taxis in Oslo and Aker) were parked outside the police station in the Majorstuen section of Oslo.

 Statspolitiet made a head start on this mission the night before by arresting Jewish patients at hospitals, psychiatric institutions, nursing homes, etc. Although doctors often protested, seriously ill patients were transported to the pier and put on board the ship.